-More than 120 million children worldwide still fail to complete primary school, leaving them without even very basic skills.
+Globally, more than 64 million children of primary school age remain out of school, leaving them without even very basic skills.
 In the areas where we work thousands of children are denied the opportunity to go to school, find a decent job and lift their families out of poverty.
 We see that education is key for development, raising people’s productivity and creativity, promoting entrepreneurship and reducing poverty by increasing opportunities for employment and regeneration.

 Means-tested bursaries enable us to improve school attendance by supporting school fees and providing extra-curricular enrichment activities such as tuition, homework clubs, library services and careers advice.
 These activities not only boost academic performance, but build self-esteem and confidence.
 We also deliver a comprehensive residential holiday tuition programme in Kenya each year which offers a range of extra academic classes alongside sports, drama, art and music.

 More recently we have started to expand our community service mentoring programme, offering work experience for young people at schools, farms, community centres, guardian-run girls’ foster care homes and at the Mango Tree offices and model farms.
 These placements provide valuable practical work experience for young people, giving them new skills, careers advice and support, as well as adding value to the governments local education services and creating a culture of community social responsibility.
 We also deliver health and wellbeing projects to help reduce health related absenteeism and support sustainable livelihoods initiatives for the guardians of orphans to boost income levels so that they better afford to educate their children.